 We do have some surrogate tests that can help us determine if thyroid hormone is working at the cellular level and we will go over those below.

 Let's discuss the basics of thyroid physiology and why it matters for lab testing and treatment:

 Thyroid physiology is complex but we can break it down as follows:

-TRH is produced from your hypothalamus (portion of your brain) in response to various triggers such as low circulating thyroid hormone in the blood stream or due to environmental stimuli.
+TRH is produced by your hypothalamus (a portion of your brain) in response to various triggers such as low circulating thyroid hormone in the bloodstream or due to environmental stimuli.

 TRH then triggers a cascade of events that leads to the production of thyroid hormone from your thyroid gland.

 In order to get there TRH kicks off the following sequences of events:

 - TRH stimulates the release of TSH --> Changes in TRH may help us identify hypothalamic issues.

 - TSH (thyroid stimulating hormone) is then produced by your pituitary gland (another portion of the brain) --> This is usually the only test that most physicians order but this only gives us insight into pituitary function.

 - TSH which stands for thyroid stimulating hormone then acts on the thyroid gland which encourages the production and release of thyroid hormone